-Running a large enterprise requires managing a lot of moving parts and people, which is why finding the right ERP analyst is essential.
+Running a large organization requires managing a lot of moving parts and people, which is why finding stellar enterprise resource planning (ERP) analysts is essential.

-Enterprise Resource Planning (ERP) analysts implement ERP systems, which provide a one-stop, 360-degree view of a large enterprise, including core business processes such as design, material, production, delivery, logistics, human resources and finance.
+ERP analysts implement ERP systems, which provide a one-stop, 360-degree view of a large company, including core business processes such as design, material, production, delivery, logistics, human resources and finance.

 ERP systems can smooth information flow, ensure accuracy, cut down on delays and speed deliveries to customers.
-Gone is the familiar refrain about checking with a slew of departments where an order might be mired.
-When implemented properly, ERP systems make that available in a keystroke.
+Gone is the need to check with a slew of departments to find a bottleneck, such as where an order might be mired.
+When implemented properly, ERP systems make this information available with a keystroke.

 Need to hire an ERP analyst?
 Our experienced professionals can handle a full range of ERP services, including ERP professional hiring, system recommendations, implementations, customizations and ongoing support.

 Building and configuring an ERP requires a range of programming skills.
 The core of an ERP is usually built with Java or C++, though PHP or Ruby may also play a role in the setup.
 All ERPs will have a relational database that can be queried with SQL.

 Some systems also have their own high-level proprietary language.
 If you’re working with an SAP setup, for example, your analyst will need to know ABAP (Advanced Business Application Programming), while for Oracle, they may need EnterpriseOne.